 Leased assets are depreciated over the useful life of the asset.
 However, if there is no reasonable certainty that the Group will obtain ownership by the end of the lease term, the asset is depreciated over the shorter of the estimated useful life of the asset and the lease term.

-Operating lease payments are recognised as an expense in the statement of comprehensive income on a straight line basis over the lease term.
+Operating lease payments are recognised as an expense in the statement of profit and loss and other comprehensive income on a straight line basis over the lease term.